RIKEN-RCCS/lens3/doc/user-guide.md

 ```

 Lens3 consists of Mux and Api -- Mux is a multiplexer and Api is a
 setting Web-API.
-Others are by third party.
-MinIO is an open-source
+Others are by third-parties.
+MinIO is an
-but commercially supported S3 server.
-Redis is an open-source
+open-source but commercially supported S3 server.
+Redis is an
-database system.
-A reverse-proxy is not specified in Lens3 but it is
+open-source database system.
+A reverse-proxy is not specified in
-required for operation.
+Lens3 but it is required for operation.

 Mux works as a reverse-proxy which forwards file access requests to an
 MinIO instance by looking at a bucket name.
 Mux determines the target
 MinIO instance using an association of a bucket and a user.
 This
 association is stored in a Redis database.
 Api provides management of
 buckets.
-Api manages buckets by a bucket pool, which is a unit of
+Api manages buckets by a bucket pool, which is a unit of a
 management in Lens3 and corresponds to a single MinIO instance.
 A
 user first creates a bucket pool, and then registers buckets to the
 pool.
 Mux is also in charge of starting and stopping a MinIO
 instance.
 Mux starts a MinIO instance on receiving an access request,
 and after a while, Mux stops the instance when accesses become idle.
-Mux starts a MinIO instance as a usual user process using "sudo".
+Mux starts a MinIO instance as a user process using "sudo".

 ## Bucket-Pool State